kcharbo3/Arbitrary-Laser-Fields-for-PIC/README.md

 ### Interacting with the Code
 In the directory you want to download and use this code, run `git clone https://github.com/kcharbo3/Arbitrary-Laser-Fields-for-PIC.git`.
-Once the download is complete, you can navigate to `/notebooks/Tutorial.ipynb` and play around with the notebook code to interact with this code.
-If you cloned this code to an HPC with Smilei installed, you can navigate to `/tutorial_sims/README.md` to test the full workflow of running this code with a PIC simulation.
+Once the download is complete, you can navigate to `/tutorials/Tutorial.ipynb` and play around with the notebook code to interact with this package.
+If you cloned this code to an HPC with Smilei installed, you can navigate to `/tutorials/tutorial_sims/README.md` to test the full workflow of running this code with a PIC simulation.

 ## Stages in more detail